Paul F. Pilch

 PhD, Purdue University, W. Lafayette, IN

-Cell biology of fuel utilization in adipocytes and skeletal muscle.
+Cell biology of adipocytes and muscle

 - Caveolin-1 is necessary for hepatic oxidative lipid metabolism: evidence for crosstalk between caveolin-1 and bile acid signaling.
 Fernández-Rojo MA, Gongora M, Fitzsimmons RL, Martel N, Martin SD, Nixon SJ, Brooks AJ, Ikonomopoulou MP, Martin S, Lo HP, Myers SA, Restall C, Ferguson C, Pilch PF, McGee SL, Anderson RL, Waters MJ, Hancock JF, Grimmond SM, Muscat GE, Parton RG.
 Cell Rep. 2013 Jul 25;4(2):238-47. doi: 10.1016/j.celrep.2013.06.017.
 Epub 2013 Jul 11.